-It has been a few years since I last wrote here and a some readers might wonder what I’m up to nowadays.
+It has been a while since I last wrote here and a some readers might wonder what I’m up to nowadays.
 I have three main projects going on in my life right now:

 Gardenscaping.
-I am studying to create gardens and given my background I am especially interested in the therapeutic aspects, of creating magical spaces, places for meditation, relaxation, interaction and such.
+I am learning how to create gardens and given my background I am especially interested in the therapeutic aspects, of creating magical spaces, places for meditation, relaxation, interaction and such.

 Family.
 There is a new baby boy in my life and I very happy.

 My first recorded song ever – a calming healing song in Swedish meant to remind us to relax and breathe when life is overwhelming.